 To be holy means to be set apart.

-After God’s presence was no longer present, not even 0,001% I felt like I was fighting a demon or a sin in the back of my throat; I wanted to spew it out, but it wouldn’t come out:
+After I could no longer sense the manifested presence of God— not even 0.001% —I felt as though I were fighting a demon or a hidden sin lodged in the back of my throat.
+I desperately wanted to spit it out, but it would not come out.

 “When the unclean spirit has gone out of a person, it passes through waterless places seeking rest but finds none.
 Then it says, ‘I will return to my house from which I came.’
 And when it comes, it finds the house empty, swept, and put in order.
 Then it goes and brings with it seven other spirits more evil than itself, and they enter and dwell there, and the last state of that person is worse than the first.
 So also will it be with this evil generation.”